Firefly Solar

 Share

-British Columbia's solar market combines moderate annual sunshine (1,900 to 2,100 hours), low BC Hydro electricity rates, and a coastal climate that introduces corrosion considerations not present in prairie installations.
+British Columbia's solar market combines moderate annual sunshine (1,900 to 2,100 hours) and low BC Hydro electricity rates.

 Key Takeaways